Aeolun/journal/README.md

 # Journal
-A super basic personal journal.
+A super basic mobile-compatible personal journal.

 I needed something that would allow me to write down my thoughts about the day with a minimum of fuzz, and since I couldn't find anything simple enough.
 I built it.